JoseSierra1982/express-node-website/README.md

 // URL: http://localhost:3000/site
 app.use('/site', express.static(path.join(__dirname, 'public')));
 ```
-- Then run your server by:

-> node .

-OR if you installed "nodemon" and changed the JSON file:

-> npm start

-OR:

-> npm run dev

 - Just click the URL in the comment inside your .js file and that's it :-)